 · Allows orderly and organized business operations.
 It contributes to making sure system gaps are discovered and dealt with.

 · Accounts for the proper allocation of time and resources.
 Knowing who is responsible for what and who reports to whom effectively halts the not-my-problem problem.

-Typically, when thinking of the chain of command, the military version comes to mind.
+Typically, the military version comes to mind when thinking of the chain of command.
 Yet, there are other options you may want to consider.
 Each comes with its own set of pros and cons.
-And the decision to use one or another may be based on the size of your construction business, your company culture, your need for cross-communication, or some other criteria.
-This article, from Broadly, offers a brief review of six chain of command structuring options and their accompanying charts.
+The decision to use one or another may be based on the size of your construction business, your company culture, your need for cross-communication, or some other criteria.
+This article from Broadly offers a brief review of six chain-of-command structuring options and their accompanying charts.

 Oh, and don’t think that by choosing one over another, you’re stuck with it.
 You may try one structure and find it doesn’t work.
 Or your needs may change as your construction business grows, and some other framework will work better.
 Don’t get out the chisel and stone.
 But do develop and use a chain of command structure.